acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 author: acv
 ---

 I didn't get an update out last week because I've been heads down on some projects.
-But, practicing evergreen note taking has meant that I now have notes that I can easily turn into weekly updates.
+But, more time hands-on coding and practicing evergreen note taking means that I now have ready-to-go content for weekly updates.

 ## Easier Blogging with Obsidian's Dataview

+I've been using Obsidian pretty deeply for about a year now and I finally have so much content that organizing it has become challenging.
+To help with that I've started using the popular [dataview plug-in](https://blacksmithgu.github.io/obsidian-dataview/) to generate indexes of files for different projects.

-This dataview query allows you to see all the Obsidian files you've edited in the last week.
+Obsidian files are fundamentally and transparently markdown files and dataview lets you query your file metadata using a SQL-ish dialect.
+For example, this dataview query I figured out this week allows you to see all the Obsidian files you've edited in the last week.

 ```sql
 LIST
 WHERE file.mtime >= date(today) - dur(1 week)
 ```

-I've been using Obsidian pretty deeply for about a year now.
-I finally have so much content that organizing it has become challenging so I've started using the popular dataview TODO:link plug-in for generating indexes of files for different projects.

-I now have a query for all the files I've modified over the past week without needing to keep any additional notes!
-This turned into a little blogging hack for these weekly updates.
-I
+This is useful because looking at all the files I modified in a week is great blogging hack for these weekly updates.

 ## New (To Me) Python Syntax